 We’re starting with the basics here—get a winch!
 You should have one all year round, and you should never go riding without one.
 That’s doubly true in the winter when everybody (including you, maybe!) starts sliding into ditches and getting stuck.

 Speaking of good winches, SuperATV’s Black Ops Winches can’t be beat.
-We’ve got 3500 lb., 4500 lb., and 5000 lb. winches to meet whatever demand you have.
+We’ve got 2500, 3500, 4500, 6000, and 12,000 lb. winches to meet whatever demand you have.
 They’re compact and powerful, with motors ranging from 1 HP to 6 HP.

 Now that your cab keeps out the cold, it’s time to bring in the heat!
 Get a cab heater for your machine to divert that engine heat where it helps most—your body.

-However, UTVs lose their engine heat more quickly, so simply turning one on and letting it idle doesn’t generate enough heat to heat up your cab.
+However, UTVs lose their engine heat more quickly, so simply turning one on and letting it idle doesn’t generate enough heat to warm up your cab.
 Cab heaters work best when you’re actually driving around and keeping your engine warm.

-If this sounds like something you might need (and trust us, you do), here are some SuperATV cab heaters that might suit your fancy.
+If this sounds like something you need (and trust us, you do), here are some SuperATV cab heaters that might suit your fancy.